Heated Motorcycle Gloves

 Which part of the glove gets heated?

 Heating elements are typically layered on the top of the hand and down the tops of the fingers and thumb.
+Some gloves will also provide heat down the sides of fingers.
 The underside of the gloves won’t usually be heated.
 Heated grips would be the solution here but perhaps the use of heated grips and heated gloves is only necessary if you’re into some really extreme long-distance cold weather riding.

 Gerbing and Keis are both confident enough in their heating elements and electrics to offer a lifetime guarantee.